 It is important that you understand how much you will pay for the loan in full.
 If you extend the loan over a longer term than your original debts you will be paying more in interest and so increasing the amount of debt you have.

 Before taking out a consolidation loan you should read our article to debt consolidate or not to debt consolidate.
-You should also seek free and impartial a debt advice by using our online debt counselling service Debt Remedy.
+You should also seek free and impartial a debt advice by using our online debt advice service Debt Remedy.

 56. What’s the difference between bankruptcy and an IVA?